Instructions for Applying for a Street Trees - Approval for Development (Conceptual Approval) Permit

 Note: If the Applicant or Financially Responsible Party is different from the Owner, a Letter of Authorization will be required later.

-Step 5: Provide Project Information
+Step 5: Provide Your Project Details

-- Click Continue Application to proceed.
+- Click Continue to proceed.

-Step 6: Enter Related Information
+Step 6: Provide Related Information

 - On the Related Information page:

-- Click Continue Application to proceed.
+- Click Continue to proceed.

-Step 7: Input Use Details
+Step 7: Provide Use and Tree Details

-- On the Use Information page, follow these steps:
+- On the Use Information page:

-- Use Code – Auto-populates based on the Use selected.
+- Use Code: Auto-populates based on the Use selected.

-- Exp Date - Auto-populates based on the Start Date and Duration.
+- Exp Date: Auto-populates based on the Start Date and Duration.

 - Click Submit.